CZamberti/AdaptiBox/README.md

 # AdaptiBox - AssistiveMouseProject
-A prototype of a joystick/mouse designed for disabled people who have a limited ability to move.
+A prototypical mouse designed for disabled people who have a limited ability to move.
 Electrical scheme included.

 Created for educational purposes only

+Chiara Zamberti © 2016